- Location: Missouri

 If you were born after January 1, 1984, you must have a boater certification card to operate a motorized boat on Missouri's lakes.
 (This requirement doesn't apply to boats operated on private waters, rivers, or streams.)
-You must also be at least 14 years old (or accompanied by an adult) to drive a boat.

 The Missouri State Water Patrol, U.S. Coast Guard, U.S. Power Squadron, and some online providers offer courses sanctioned by the state.
 Hours, locations, and fees vary with the provider.

 Even if you're not required to take this class, doing so allows you to become a safer boater, while potentially reducing your insurance rates.Other Topics in This Section

 - Replacing a Lost Title

 - Salvaged Vehicles